Product Liability: Dangerous Products Can Cause Severe Damage

 Products Liability Law

-Products liability is the area of law that requires designers, manufacturers and suppliers to pay for injuries to consumers caused by defects and hazards in the products they market.
-The purpose of products liability law is to ensure that the costs of injuries resulting from defective products are borne by the parties who place such defective products on the market.
+Products liability is the area of law that requires designers, manufacturers and suppliers to pay for injuries to consumers caused by defects and hazards in the goods they market.
+A skilled product liability lawyer can help to ensure that the costs of injuries resulting from defects are borne by the parties who placed the products in the market.

 There are three different theories on which a products liability action may be based: negligence, breach of warranty and strict liability.
 A negligence theory looks to the reasonableness of the defendant’s conduct.
 A manufacturer must exercise reasonable care in designing, manufacturing, inspecting and testing its products.
 Manufacturers and sellers must also exercise reasonable care to warn of dangerous conditions.
 If a consumer is injured by the failure of a manufacturer or seller to exercise reasonable care in discharging the above responsibilities, they may be held liable under a negligence theory.